openebs-archive/jiva-csi/CONTRIBUTING.md

-# Contributing to OpenEBS Jiva
+# Contributing to OpenEBS jiva-csi

 OpenEBS uses the standard GitHub pull requests process to review and accept contributions.
 There are several areas that could use your help.
 For starters, you could help in improving the sections in this document by either creating a new issue describing the improvement or submitting a pull request to this repository.
-The issues for the various OpenEBS components (including jiva components) are maintained in [openebs/openebs](https://github.com/openebs/openebs/issues) repository.
+The issues for the various OpenEBS components (including jiva-csi components) are maintained in [openebs/openebs](https://github.com/openebs/openebs/issues) repository.

 * If you are a first-time contributor, please see [Steps to Contribute](#steps-to-contribute).
 * If you have documentation improvement ideas, go ahead and create a pull request.
 See [Pull Request checklist](#pull-request-checklist).